daaven100/Securing-On-Device-AI-From-Model-Probing-Attacks-Using-Autoencoder/README.md

 The generated synthetic data was used to train the AE while using the original real dataset for testing only.
 This improves generalization and can reduce overfitting.

 Script included:
-- `ImageNet_VAE.py` – Trains a VAE and generates synthetic benign query samples
+- `Variational Autoencoder Pipeline.py` – Trains a VAE and generates synthetic benign query samples